ebiose-ai/ebiose/README.md

 ```YAML
 default_endpoint_id: "azure/gpt-4o-mini"
 ```

+> 🚧 As of June 2025, the Ebiose web app only allows you to create an API key with $10 in free credits to experiment with running your own forges.
+More features coming soon.

 > 🚨 To run a forge cycle with Ebiose cloud, be sure to set it up using the dedicated [`CloudForgeCycleConfig` class](ebiose/core/forge_cycle.py#L87).